pitchplay/blog-content/_posts/2015-10-08-WhatAreIntervals.md

 In music, we name these distances because intervals mean a lot to us and names help give things context.
 Let's start with an example.

-The C-Major scale, which is one of the first things musicians are often taught, goes: `C D E F G A B C`.
-It's an easy beginner scale because it doesn't incorporate any sharps or flats and, on the piano, is played all on the white keys.
-Many people also learn as children of *solfege*: `Do Re Mi Fa So La Ti Do`.
+The C-Major scale, which is one of the first things musicians are often taught, goes: C D E F G A B C. It's an easy beginner scale because it doesn't incorporate any sharps or flats and, on the piano, is played all on the white keys.
+Many people also learn as children of *solfege*: Do Re Mi Fa So La Ti Do.
 Solfege is traditionally the singing of all notes (and therefore the intervals) of the C-Major scale.

 OK - I haven't actually talked about intervals yet.
-The most basic interval (and the interval that must exist in any equation) is the `root note`.
-The root note is the note that the scale or interval is based on -- in our above example, it's the first `C`.
-Technically speaking, the root note isn't an interval, but rather it is the anchor for other intervals.
-The interval distance from the root note to the root note (in other words, the same note twice) is referred to as a `unison` interval.
+The most basic interval (and the interval that must exist in any equation) is the root note.
+The root note is the note that the scale or interval is based on -- in our above example, it's the first C. Technically speaking, the root note isn't an interval, but rather it is the anchor for other intervals.
+The interval distance from the root note to the root note (in other words, the same note twice) is referred to as a unison interval.

 In the table below, I'll list each note in the C major scale and the named interval it represents in that scale.